Forest Glen, California

 Forest Glen is an unincorporated community in Trinity County, California, United States.
 Forest Glen is located on California State Route 36, 14.5 mi south-southwest of Hayfork.
-With a population around 10 permanent residents and 20 seasonal Forest Service cabin owners, visitors often drive right through in 30 seconds little realizing there was a town.
+With a population of around 10 permanent residents and 20 seasonal Forest Service cabin owners, visitors often drive right through in 30 seconds, little realizing there was a town.
+The town sits along the South Fork Trinity River, with several cabins located near Glen Creek.
+There are also two campgrounds near the town.
+The terrain in the area is very steep and rugged.

 History

 In 1913, Arthur H. Jeans built a waystation for travellers on the new Red Bluff-Eureka road, now known as State Route 36, at Forest Glen, then known as Auto Rest.
 It included a resort, a hotel, a store, a stable, and a garage, and was reputed to be Trinity County's most popular resort before it burnt to the ground in 1950.
-The Forest Glen Store stayed open for longer, but closed by the early 2000s.
+The Forest Glen Store stayed open for longer but closed by the early 2000s.
 As of 2020, CalFire recently reopened a station in Forest Glen, with one engine.
 A post office called Auto Rest ran from September 13, 1917, until March 9, 1920, when the name was changed to Forest Glen.
 Arthur Jeans was the first postmaster, succeeded by Charles H. Matthews on July 21, 1919.

 Geography

-Forest Glen is situated at the base of South Fork Mountain, one of the longest continuous ridge lines in North America.
+Forest Glen is situated at the base of South Fork Mountain, the longest continuous ridge line in North America.
 State Route 36, locally known as 36, passes through the community.
-The South Fork of the Trinity River, one of the longest undammed river systems in California, also runs through the community.
+The South Fork of the Trinity River, one of California's longest undammed river systems, also runs through the community.
 A Forest Service campground, Scott Flat, is located immediately southwest of the community.
-Scott Flat also serves as the trailhead for the South Fork Trinity National Recreation trail.
+Scott Flat also serves as the trailhead for the South Fork Trinity National Recreation Trail.